IAbeteEtMechante/website2/README.md

 to be *dangerous*.
 This means you'll be able to use Git to track changes in your projects, back up data, share your work with others, and collaborate with programmers and other users of Git.

+If you are interested in Git you can also have a look at the [official documentation link.](https://git-scm.com/doc)